Lawmakers try to keep town halls from getting out of control

 One of the rules for his Wednesday town hall was no standing in the aisles or blocking entrances and exits.

-Coffman’s spokesman, Daniel Bucheli, said the congressman decided to hold the event because he knows constituents are anxious.
-Coffman has said his office spent weeks trying to find as large a venue as possible before securing a hall at a satellite branch of the University of Colorado that could hold 600 people and an overflow room to accommodate 200 more.

-“Because of the big demand and a lot of people wanting questions answered, this was a great forum,” Bucheli said.
+But he also got a fair amount of scorn from those who contended he was not standing up enough to Trump.

+“When I disagree with the president, I will speak out,” Coffman said in response to a pointed question about his support for Trump-backed legislation.
+“But I’m not going to do it every day….
+Those of you on the extreme left will never be satisfied until Trump” leaves office.

-Smadar Belkin Gerson, an activist in Coffman’s district who was helping to organize protests outside the town hall, said that she was glad Coffman moved to a more open format but that he has a long way to go.
-The event, she noted, was scheduled to last only an hour, and Coffman’s staff planned to draw numbers to determine which constituent could ask questions.
+Smadar Belkind Gerson, an activist in Coffman’s district who was helping to organize protests outside the town hall, said that she was glad Coffman moved to a more open format but that he has a long way to go.
+The event, she noted, was scheduled to last only an hour — though Coffman stayed for nearly a second hour — and Coffman’s staff planned to draw numbers to determine which constituent could ask questions.

 “Yes, people are upset,” Gerson said.
 “But the more you do this and the more you restrict people, the more they will be upset.”

-Note: This story has been corrected to show that the Obama speech that was interrupted by Rep. Joe Wilson was not a State of the Union address and that Rep. Culberson’s first name is John.